Go and dig my grave today!

 That no power of man can bind.

-Farewell, earth, then; I am glad
+Farewell, earth, then!
+I am glad

 For thy very joys are sad,

-And thy hopes deceive the heart;
+And thy hopes do but deceive thee;

 Fleeting is thy beauty's gleam,